-U.S. regulator sees approval of Boeing 737 MAX to fly as soon as late June - sources
+U.S. regulator sees approval of Boeing 737 MAX to fly as soon as late June: sources

 For Southwest and American, that has meant more than 100 daily flight cancellations during the summer travel season.
 Both have said they will start using the aircraft as spares if they are ready to fly before those dates.

-Reporting by Allison Lampert in Montreal and David Shepardson in Fort Worth, Texas; Additional reporting by Tracy Rucinski in Chicago and Eric Johnson in Seattle; Editing by Matthew Lewis and Bill Rigby
+Reporting by Allison Lampert in Montreal and David Shepardson in Fort Worth, Texas; Additional reporting by Tracy Rucinski in Chicago, Eric Johnson in Seattle and Stella Qiu in Beijing; Editing by Bill Rigby and Christopher Cushing